 The purpose of white blood cells is to protect the body from the threat of foreign agents, such as bacteria.
 All blood cells, including white blood cells, red blood cells, and platelets, come from a common stem cell.
 The differentiation of blood cells takes place in the bone marrow.

 Neutrophils are the first white blood cells to reach the site of inflammation.
 They begin their work by cleansing the area of cellular debris through the phagocytosis process.
 Neutrophils have a life span of around 4-5 days.
-Mature neutrophils are distinguished by the super-lobular appearance of their nuclei (hyper-segmented neutrophils), possessing from two to five lobes and which increase (turn to the right) during pathological conditions.
-Immature neutrophils do not have a lobular appearance of their nuclei, they are called rod nuclei neutrophils and increase their number (turn to the left) during conditions that increase white blood cell production.
+Mature neutrophils are distinguished by the hyper-lobular appearance of their nuclei (hypersegmented neutrophils), possessing from two to five lobes and which increase (right shift) during pathological conditions.
+Immature neutrophils do not have a lobular appearance of their nuclei, they are called neutrophils with rod-shaped nuclei and increase their number (left shift) during conditions that increase white blood cell production.